-At Paul Testa Architecture, we hope that clients want more than ‘just a set of drawings’ from us – this is after all one of the most important things (and expensive!) things you can do.
+At HEM Architects, we hope that clients want more than ‘just a set of drawings’ from us – this is after all one of the most important (and expensive!) things you can do.
 Creating your dream home is more than just a set of drawings, and your architect should demonstrate that.

 Poor communication can cause costly delays during your project, so when choosing an architect make sure you’re having honest conversations and there’s mutual respect.

 Look out for a qualified architect registered with the Architects Registration Board and the Royal Institute of British Architects.
 This means they are fully qualified to deliver the service you need.
 A RIBA chartered practice must also prove they have suitable management systems in place, and follow the Code of Practice (a set of standards), all of which can give you peace of mind.

 Working with a registered architect also guarantees they have Professional Indemnity Insurance if anything goes wrong.
 This also gives you, the client, protection if you’re unhappy with their service.

 Can you see your home in their work?

 Look for a practice with the relevant project experience you’re looking for, whether that’s on their website or a house you’ve driven past.
 Take time to look through their portfolio and make sure you like what you see before making contact.
 Whilst you’re on their website, don’t forget to check out their reviews.

 Over 60% of our work is from referrals, so be sure to ask your friends and family for recommendations.
 Even better if you’ve seen the architect’s work in person.